glutanimate/image-occlusion-enhanced/docs/description.md

 **COMPATIBILITY**

-This add-on only works with Anki's stable release branch (2.0.x ≥ 2.0.30).
-The 2.1 beta branch is **not supported** at this point in time.
+This version of Image Occlusion Enhanced only works with Anki's stable release branch (Anki 2.0.x, version 2.0.30 and up).
+If you are using Anki 2.1, make sure to check out the latest [development release of the add-on](https://ankiweb.net/shared/info/1374772155).

 **CHANGES COMPARED TO IO 2.0**